-Michael Hill jewelers was established over 40 years ago in New Zealand.
+Michael Hill Jewelers was established over 40 years ago in New Zealand.
 They hold a presence across New Zealand and Australia plus a few stores in Canada and the US.
 Michael Hill recently closed its e-commerce site to American customers but their physical stores remain open.

-Despite their forty plus years of experience, I have some big issues with Michael Hill jewelers and implore you to read this review before parting with any money.
+Despite their forty-plus years of experience, I have some big issues with Michael Hill Jewelers and implore you to read this review before parting with any money.

 Let’s go straight to the crux of the issue – the diamonds.
-A good quality diamond will be the sparkling centrepiece of your engagement ring.
+A good quality diamond will be the sparkling centerpiece of your engagement ring.
 A good experience finding that good quality diamond will become a treasured memory.
 A fair trade-up scheme will ensure that you can treasure your diamond for as long as you want, but have the option to upgrade in the future.

 Michael Hill falls down on every single point and more.
 Their diamonds are graded by the GSI – I would not recommend this lab for grading diamonds.
-Their results are inflated, inconsistent and unreliable.
+Their results are inflated, inconsistent, and unreliable.
 They fall well below The GIA and AGS (the gold standard of diamond grading) and even fail to meet the standards of lesser labs such as IGI.
 They are the first choice for large chain jewelers (think Zales and Kay jewelers) with looser grades allowing such establishments to increase profit margins.
 They will also grade a diamond for a lower cost than the GIA.
 The inconsistency makes it impossible for buyers to glean the true quality of the diamond; even by trying to adjust the grades to accommodate for looser testing (i.e. assuming the diamond is two grades below the cert) the disparity within their own grading system makes it impossible to truly know the quality, thus the value, of a GSI graded diamond.

 Michael Hill are also extremely vague about the quality of their diamonds.
 Their drive is towards pre-set rings, with absolutely zero focus on even the most basic aspects of diamond buying.
 At best, there will be a mention of carat weight.
-No measurements, no specification of cut quality and no mention of diamond light performance.
+No measurements, no specification of cut quality, and no mention of diamond light performance.

 I have talked before about ‘illusion’ settings.
 This is where very small diamonds are set together with metal beads to create the impression of one large diamond.
 Unlike a halo or pave setting, which emphasizes the beauty of the central diamond, illusion settings are a cheap alternative to purchasing a ‘complete’ diamond.
-If executed properly, they offer a nice option for those working to a very modest budget.
+If executed properly, they offer a nice option for those working on a very modest budget.

 The Experience and Services